 He is a 2006 graduate of the University of Oregon, where he also earned a Master’s Degree in Secondary Education in 2008.

-Brian Stamme returns to the Clackamas coaching staff for his sixth season in 2016-2017 and his first as Associate Head Coach.
+Brian Stamme returns to the Clackamas coaching staff for his seventh season in 2017-2018 and his second as Associate Head Coach.
 Prior to joining Clackamas he served as an assistant coach in the NWAC for six years at Lane Community College in Eugene.